Hariharan-afk/Automated-Due-Diligence-Market-Intelligence-Agent/README.md

 ---

-## 🎯 Overview
+## Overview

 ### What This System Does

 This project implements a complete end-to-end machine learning operations (MLOps) system for automated financial analysis and due diligence.
 It solves the challenge of efficiently gathering, processing, and intelligently retrieving information from multiple financial data sources.

 **The Problem:**
-- Financial analysts spend hours reading SEC filings (100+ pages per document)
+- Financial analysts spend days reading SEC filings (100+ pages per document)
 - Information is scattered across multiple sources (SEC, Wikipedia, news)
 - Manual research is slow, error-prone, and potentially biased
 - No systematic way to ensure comprehensive coverage